WHAT WE ARE ABOUT

 Founded in the aftermath of the First World War, the Anglo-Swedish Society was established to foster greater understanding and friendship between Britain and Sweden.
 The continued strong bond between these two nations has allowed the Society to evolve into a non-proﬁt organisation that promotes intellectual and cultural crossover by organising prestigious events and supporting scholarships of the arts.

-- Percussionist who is being supported during his studies at the Guildhall School of Music & Drama.
+- Composer who is being supported during his post graduate studies at the Guildhall Artist programme in Composition at the Guildhall School of Music & Drama.